dschlenk/opennms-cookbook/README.md

 ============

 * Chef 12.5.1 or later
-* CentOS 6 or 7
+* CentOS 7
 * Either use Berkshelf to satisfy dependencies or manually acquire the following cookbooks:
   * hostsfile
   * build-essential
   * postgresql
   * openssl

-* In OpenNMS 17+ you will need a newer PostgreSQL than CentOS 6.x provides.
-Also, using Chef to install PostgreSQL makes tuning a lot easier.
-While you're free to install PostgreSQL in whatever manner pleases you, there is a `postgres` recipe that installs 9.3 from pgdg and does some basic tuning.
+* While you're free to install PostgreSQL in whatever manner pleases you, there is a `postgres` recipe that installs an appropriate version from pgdg and does some basic tuning.
-  * You might also be interested in [the six-fixups branch of my fork of the public postgresql cookbook](https://github.com/dschlenk/postgresql/tree/six-fixups).
-It's based on v6.1.1 and fixes Chef 13+ deprecation errors and a couple minor bugs.
-The Berksfile in this cookbook is pinned to this version until I can complete testing with the v7 release of that cookbook.
+* Java

 Usage
 =====

-Running the default recipe will install OpenNMS 26.2.2-1 (or a custom version using the attribute `node[:opennms][:version]`) on CentOS 6 or 7 from the official repo with the default configuration.
+Running the default recipe will install OpenNMS 28.1.1-1 (or a custom version using the attribute `node[:opennms][:version]`) on 7 from the official repo with the default configuration.
 It will also execute `'$ONMS_HOME/bin/runjava -s` if `$ONMS_HOME/etc/java.conf` is not present and `$ONMS_HOME/bin/install -dis` if `$ONMS_HOME/etc/configured` is not present.

 There are two primary ways to use this cookbook: as an application cookbook or library cookbook.
 If you simply want to tweak a few settings to the default OpenNMS configuration, you can use the `default` recipe of this cookbook directly and modify node attributes to suit your needs.
 There are also a plethora of custom resources that you can use to do more in depth customizations.
 If you go that route I recommend setting `node['opennms']['templates']` to false (or add `recipe[opennnms::notemplates]` to your run list) and then using the custom resources (and maybe a few of the templates in this cookbook) to define your run list.
 If your node's run list contains both the template and a resource that manages the same file you'll end up with a lot of churn during the chef client run, which is a waste of time and will probably cause unnecessary restarts of the application.